 Char Siu made its appearance in the royal recipe books from the Zhou dynasty over 3000 years ago when the menus featured a ton of grill or barbeque recipes.
 This dish quickly gained the crowd’s love and continued its popularity until this very day.

 Char Siu represents the food culture itself, whether from a classy restaurant or merely a food stall in a wet market.
-It’s also a perfect addition to rice or noodles.
+Many people love to enjoy char siu with delicious egg noodles.
+It’s also a perfect addition to rice or buns.

 Try out this Char Siu recipe to become a top-notch food expert.

 Each region has its version of spring rolls, but the Cantonese style is probably the most well-known.
 Wrapped in various ingredients and deep-fried to golden perfection, this dish is undoubtedly a hit with your guests.